NMN and NR: How These NAD+ Precursors Measure Up

-Pitting NR and NMN against each other is, for now, somewhat of a moot point because the two molecules have never been studied side by side.
+Pitting NR and NMN against each other is, for now, somewhat of a moot point because the two molecules have never been studied side by side in humans.
 The biggest, and most obvious, difference between NMN and NR is size.
 NMN is simply larger than NR, meaning it often needs to be broken down to fit into the cell.
 NR, when compared to other NAD+ precursors (like nicotinic acid or nicotinamide) reigns supreme in efficiency.

 Why We Need NR and NMN

 So you might be wondering: Why should I care?
 What does it matter that these molecules get into the cell a certain way and how they do it?
 NR and NMN are both beneficial because they elevate levels of NAD+, which decline with age.
 NAD+ is vital to metabolism, turning nutrients into energy, and it also activates sirtuins, a set of proteins that regulate longevity.
 We all get NAD+ in our bodies thanks to our diet, by consuming foods with NAD+ precursors in them.
 While NR and NMN can be found in trace amounts in various foods, though, one can’t eat enough of anything to boost NAD+ levels back to youthful levels.
 As a result, supplementing with an NAD+ precursor can help mitigate the decline.

 Supplementing NR and NMN could provide other myriad benefits as a result of boosting NAD+.
 NR supplementation in mice, for example, has proven beneficial for things like mitochondrial function, cognition, and liver disease while even extending the lifespan of mice.
 And NMN supplementation in mice has shown improved blood flow and endurance as well as other age-associated physiological decline like low energy and weight gain.
 Additional research is needed to confirm similar effects in humans.